karannsharma01/CHROME-EXTENSION/README.md

 **MENTOR NAME**: NEELA SANTHOSH

 # DESCRIPTION:
-The Weather Dashboard is a web application built with React that allows users to retrieve real-time weather information for any city worldwide.
-It uses the OpenWeatherMap API to fetch current weather conditions, such as temperature, humidity, wind speed, and a short description of the weather.
-The application is designed with a clean and responsive interface, making it accessible and user-friendly on both desktop and mobile devices.
+The Productivity Tracker is a Chrome extension built with React to help users track and enhance their productivity.
+It enables users to set daily goals, monitor the time spent on specific websites, and visualize productivity trends.
+The extension integrates browser APIs to track browsing activity and provides insights in an interactive and user-friendly dashboard.

-## Tools and Technologies Used:
+# Tools and Technologies Used:
-1. React.js: Core library for building the interactive user interface.
-React's state management (useState) to handle form inputs and display weather data dynamically.
+1. React.js: Used for building the interactive user interface.
+React's state management (useState and useEffect) dynamically updates the extension's dashboard.
-2. Axios: A popular HTTP client library used to make API requests to the OpenWeatherMap API.
-3. OpenWeatherMap API: Source for real-time weather data, providing details like temperature, humidity, and weather conditions.
-4. Bootstrap: CSS framework used for basic styling and layout to ensure consistency and responsiveness.
+2. Chrome Extension APIs: Browser APIs such as chrome.storage and chrome.tabs are utilized to store data, monitor active tabs, and track website usage.
+3. Chart.js: A library used for creating visual representations of productivity trends with interactive charts.
+4. Bootstrap: Ensures a clean and responsive design for the extension’s popup and dashboard interface.

-## How It Works:
+# How It Works:
-1. Input Field: Users can type a city name into the input field and submit their request.
-2. API Integration: The application sends a request to the OpenWeatherMap API with the entered city name.
-3. Data Display: If the city is found, the weather data is displayed on a card with details such as:
-Temperature (°C)
-Weather description (e.g., clear sky, rain)
-Humidity
-Wind speed
-4. Error Handling: If the city name is invalid, the user receives an error message prompting them to try again.
+1. Daily Goal Setting:
+Users can set a daily productivity goal in the extension's popup interface.

+2. Website Tracking:
+The extension monitors the user's time spent on specific websites in real time using the browser activity APIs.

+3. Productivity Visualization:
+A dashboard visualizes the time spent on different websites with detailed charts, helping users identify patterns in their browsing behavior.

+4. Data Storage:
+All user data, including goals and time logs, are stored locally using chrome.storage, ensuring privacy and persistence across browser sessions.

+5. Error Handling:
+If the extension encounters an issue, such as restricted permissions or invalid inputs, it notifies the user with clear error messages.
+This extension empowers users to optimize their productivity by offering actionable insights into their daily online habits and progress toward their goals.

 # OUTPUT: